defeat the enemy, strongholds and spiritual warfare

 Jordan: When your motivation is to use work for the glory of God, that makes you more ambitious for the work than before.
 Even more than your own success, fame, and fortune.
 God’s Glory is the only sustainable fuel in the world.
 The challenge is feeling this need to do more, to succeed, and to crush the to-do list because they know their work honors the Lord.

-God calls us to the pursuit of excellence but never the attainment.
-Look at the Parable of the Talents.
-When He criticized the third servant, He didn’t say, “I can’t believe you didn’t produce a 100% return.
-He admonished the servant for not trying.
-God never commands attainment of excellence in our work; He commands we pursue excellence in all things for the glory of God and the good of others.
-He’s honored and pleased simply in the striving.
+God never commands the attainment of excellence in our work; He commands that we pursue excellence in all things for the glory of God and the good of others.
+He’s honored and pleased simply by the striving.
 God doesn’t need you to finish your to-do list.
 If the things on your list are also on God’s list, He’ll finish them with or without you.
 That is tremendously freeing.

 Stef: Jordan, where can everybody come and get more of this amazingness?